Heinrich Schliemann: Troy and Mycenae

 Schliemann's first interest of a classical nature seems to have been the location of Troy.
 At the time he began excavating in Turkey, the site commonly believed to be Troy was at Pınarbaşı, a hilltop at the south end of the Trojan Plain.
 The site had been previously excavated by English amateur archaeologist and local expert Frank Calvert.
 Schliemann performed soundings at Pınarbaşı but was disappointed by his findings.
 It was Calvert who identified Hissarlik as Troy and suggested Schliemann dig there on land owned by Calvert's family.

 Schliemann was at first sceptical about the identification of Hissarlik with Troy but was persuaded by Calvert.
 In 1870, Schliemann began digging a trench at Hissarlik, and by 1873 had discovered nine buried cities.

 Schliemann found pure copper and metal molds as well as a lot of other metal tools, cutlery, shields, and vases which were found at around 28 to 29 1/2 feet deep at the site.

-The day before digging was to stop on 15 June 1873, which was the day he discovered gold, which he took to be Priam's Treasure trove.
+The day before digging was to stop, 15 June 1873, Schliemann discovered gold, which he took to be Priam's Treasure trove.
 Recent research has confirmed several settlements on the site spanning 3,600 years.
 The layer that Schliemann referred to as "the Burnt City" and believed to be Troy is now thought to be from 3,000 to 2,000 BCE, too early to be the location of the Trojan War as Homer describes it.

-He later wrote that he had seen the gold glinting in the dirt and dismissed the workmen so that he and Sophia could excavate it themselves; they removed it in her shawl.
+He later wrote that he had seen the gold glinting in the dirt and dismissed the workmen so that he and his wife Sophia could excavate it themselves; they removed it in her shawl.
 However, Schliemann's oft-repeated story of the treasure being carried by Sophia in her shawl was untrue.
 Schliemann later admitted fabricating it; at the time of the discovery, Sophia was in fact with her family in Athens, following the death of her father.